JudgeGregg/sphinxwiki/content/pages/FrequentlyAskedQuestions.rst

   Failed to load application: <twisted.persisted.styles.Ephemeral instance at 0x82450a4> is not safe for unpickling

 To load a ``.tap`` file, as with any unpickling operation, all the classes used by all the objects inside it must be accessible at the time of the reload.
-This may require the ``PYTHONPATH`` variable to have the same directories as were available when the application was first pickled.
+This may require the ``PYTHONPATH`` variable to have the same directories as were available when the application was f.html pickled.

 A common problem occurs in single-file programs which define a few classes, then create instances of those classes for use in a server of some sort.
 If the class is used directly, the name of the class will be recorded in the ``.tap`` file as something like ``__main__.MyProtocol``.
 When the application is reloaded, it will look for the class definition in ``__main__`` which probably won't have it.
 The unpickling routines need to know the module name, and therefore the source file, from which the class definition can be loaded.